 An observing efficiency including slew and settle time will be used to determine the amount of time for observations.
 To evaluate time required by a given proposal, a "slew tax" of 1.5 ksec will be added to each proposed target within the peer review process; this added time closely represents the average observatory slew and set-up time required for each observation.
-The Peer
+At the peer review, the slew tax is taken into account along with the requested time when assessing the resources requested to accomplish a proposed research project.
+The slew tax is discussed here to enable proposers to understand the total time that they are effectively requesting; however, the time on target is all that the proposers should include in their proposal.

-Review takes the slew tax into account along with the requested time when assessing the resources requested to accomplish a proposed research project.
-The formula for slew tax is included here to enable proposers to understand the total time that they are effectively requesting; however, the time on target is all that the proposers should include in their proposal.
-For a large set of short exposures this slew tax can substantially increase the "cost" in terms of time needed for a project.
+For a large set of short exposures, this slew tax can substantially increase the "cost" in terms of time needed for a project.
 The RPS provides a tool which, given the entered target parameters, generates an estimate of the constraint class of each target and the "slew tax" (pointing overhead) which will be charged at the peer review.
-The CXC will compute the slew tax and provide the information to the Peer Review.
+The CXC will compute the slew tax and provide the information to the peer review.